ubghacking/ubghacking.github.io/_posts/2021-09-13-web-config-file-upload-bypass.md

 layout: post
 title:  "Using web.config to Bypass File Upload Restrictions"
 author: nanobyte
-date:   2021-08-13
+date:   2021-09-13
 description: How to leverage web.config for bypassing a file upload restriction
 tags: PowerShell HTB_Walkthrough BypassUploadRestriction
 ---

-<h3>Bypassing Upload Restrictions</h3>
+<h2>Bypassing Upload Restrictions</h2>

-The following attack was identified during Hack the Box's retirned Bounty machine.
+The following attack was identified during Hack the Box's retired Bounty machine.
 In that vulnerable machine, there was access to a file upload.
-The application only took JPG extensions.
-This could be defeated by adding a null byte at the end of the file extension.
-To add this null byte, we wil type in %00, then the required JPG extension.
+The goal was to achieve remote code execution from the file upload functionality.
+The application only took JPG extensions, all other file extensions were blocked.
+This restriction could be defeated by adding a null byte and the JPG extension at the end of a malicious filename.

-First use Burp Suite and enable intercept.
-Once ready, upload a file, in this scenario transfer.aspx is being uploaded:
+TO begin the attack, first use Burp Suite and enable intercept.
+Once ready, upload a file, in this scenario Kali Linux's cmdasp.aspx is being uploaded:

 <center><img src="/images/posts/webconfig-writeup/image_1.png" alt="upload-file"></center>

-Once intercepted, we can add our null byte after our ASPX extension, and before our JPG extension:
+Once intercepted, we can add our null byte after our ASPX extension, and then the required JPG extension:

 <center><img src="/images/posts/webconfig-writeup/image_2.png" alt="burp-suite-intercept"></center>